Laws, Policies and Ordinances involving Alcohol and Other Drugs

 Members of the university community can be held accountable for violations of federal, state and local laws and ordinances, as well as the University Policy on Alcohol and Other Drug Use and the Statement of Student Rights and Responsibilities.

-It is illegal to drink alcohol if you are under 21 and can result in a Minor-in-Possession (MIP) violation.
+It is illegal to drink alcohol if you are under 21 and can result in civil infraction or a Minor-in-Possession (MIP) violation.

 It is illegal to purchase, provide or serve alcohol to anyone under 21.

 The body is considered a container.
-If someone under the age of 21 has consumed alcohol and police have a reasonable suspicion that they have been consuming alcohol, police can issue an MIP.
+If someone under the age of 21 has consumed alcohol and police have a reasonable suspicion that they have been consuming alcohol, police can issue a civil infraction or an MIP.

 Drinking and Driving:

 It is illegal for those under 21 to drive after drinking any amount of alcohol.